sbelectronics/streamdeck/README.md

 This is a collection of plugins that I wrote for my Elgato Stream Deck.
 They are as-is without any warranty.

 * binclock - binary (actually more BCD than binary, but that is the trend) clock
+* http - performs HTTP GET, POST, PUT, PATCH, or DELETE operations to a given URL
 * demo - a playground for testing the golang-based plugin framework
 * profile_switcher - switch profiles based on active window regex match